There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Conclusion

-We can say that how much to construct a website depends on the four resources you need to build a website.
+We can say that how much it costs to build a website depends on the four resources you need.
 These are time, technical knowledge, design skills, and money.
-Therefore, understanding what you have and what you lack gives you an opportunity to know which path you should take.
+Therefore, understanding what you have and what you lack helps you determine which path to take.
 By doing this, you can quickly approximate the final cost of the website you aim to create.
-Also, the budget of your site should put the following into consideration;
+Also, the budget of your site should take the following into consideration;

-• The amount of time you consider employing into your project,
+• The amount of time you consider employing in your project,

 • The financial capital you’re prepared to apply to the hiring process for qualified professionals, and

-• The opportunity cost for being able to use your time to a highly valued business and personal things.
+• The opportunity cost of using your time for highly valued business and personal activities.

 Also, from the above discussion, consider using website builders such as WordPress in developing your website if you possess the following properties:

-• If it’s not the first time to develop a site and you have experiences in managing available WordPress website design templates,
+• If it’s not the first time to developed a site and you have experience in managing available WordPress website design templates,

 • In case you have specific web design and software needs which you can only find in WordPress,